jaredpalmer/after.js/README.md

 ## Customization

-After.js is a slightly modified version of my other project [Razzle](https://github.com/jaredpalmer/razzle).
-To customize your After.js project, with custom Babel transforms, webpack plugins, environment variables, please refer to the Razzle documentation.
-From a config perspective, the 2 projects are identical (even down to the `razzle.config.js`).
+After.js is actually just a slightly modified version of my other project [Razzle](https://github.com/jaredpalmer/razzle).
+To customize your After.js project (e.g. custom Babel transforms, webpack plugins, environment variables, etc.) please refer to the Razzle documentation.
+From a config perspective, the 2 projects are identical (even down to the `razzle.config.js` file).

 ## Example